jbloomlab/SARS-CoV-2_Bjorkman_pilot/data/README.md

 ## Files related to processing NGS sequencing data

-  - [PacBio_amplicons.gb](PacBio_amplicons.gb): the amplicons being sequenced by PacBio.
-    Note that there are a variety of possible amplicons because in addition to the SARS-CoV-2 RBD there are RBDs from a variety of other viral strains.

-  - [feature_parse_specs.yaml](feature_parse_specs.yaml): how to parse the amplicon when handling the PacBio data.

-  - [PacBio_runs.csv](PacBio_runs.csv): list of the PacBio runs used to call the variants.

   - [barcode_runs.csv](barcode_runs.csv): list of the Illumina runs used to count the barcodes for different samples.
-This file is built from [barcode_runs_orig-names.csv](barcode_runs_orig-names.csv) by the Jupyter notebook [build_barcode_runs.ipynb](build_barcode_runs.ipynb).

   - [barcode_runs_helper_files](barcode_runs_helper_files): subdirectory containing auxillary notebooks and files to help generate the `barcode_runs.csv` file that maps sample names to file paths on the Hutch cluster.